-Your Ventana may be equipped with an Eclipse stereo radio, featuring a removable Navigation screen.
-This allows you to use the TomTom GPS system in multiple vehicles.
+Your Ventana is equipped with an AM/FM dash stereo radio with CD player and auxiliary input jack for MP3 players.
 For complete operating details, please refer to the manufacturer's literature that is provided in the literature bag for your unit.